nicbou/nicolasbouliane.com/frontend/content/blog/the-liberation-of-paris.md

 By the next morning, the Free French had reached the Notre Dame cathedral.

-> The vehicles just ahead of us rolled into the square and parked, and we parked the jeep with them.
+> "The vehicles just ahead of us rolled into the square and parked, and we parked the jeep with them.
 Kokoska switched off the motor.
 We looked up at the lovely towers of Notre Dame, and someone said, ‘Well, that's that.
 The fight is all over now.’
 As he finished speaking, the air crackled into life with bullets, hissing and whining all over the square.
 The French light tanks began firing over our heads at some Germans across the Seine.
 Germans were also shooting from Notre Dame and from nearby houses.
 The shooting sputtered, then died down, and finally burst out with new fury before it ceased.
 The air was strangely quiet.
-I could see the sun glint on the white marks where the bullets had struck Norte Dame. - NBC correspondent John Mac Vane
+I could see the sun glint on the white marks where the bullets had struck Norte Dame."

+> — NBC correspondent John Mac Vane

 ![](/images/2e-division-blindee-invalides.png)